2014 Campers Picnic

 We provide emergency shelter

 All the shelters were closed after Katrina.
-We responds to requests for tents and sleeping bags.
+We respond to requests for tents and sleeping bags.

 We know of no other organization trying to meet this most basic need.